google/tcmalloc/docs/rseq.md

 The `abort` label is distinct from `restart`.
-The `rseq` API provided by the kernel (see below) requires a "signature" (typically an intentionally invalid opcode) in the 4 bytes prior to the restart handler, we form a small trampoline - properly signed - to jump back to `abort`.
+The `rseq` API provided by the kernel (see below) requires a "signature" (typically an intentionally invalid opcode) in the 4 bytes prior to the restart handler.
+We form a small trampoline - properly signed - to jump back to `restart`.

 In x86 assembly, this looks like: